driven-app/porsche-connect/README.md

 ### Emobility of a vehicle

 If the vehicle is a plug-in hybrid (PHEV) or a battery electric vehicle (BEV) this will return the status and configuration of the e-mobility aspects of the vehicle.
 This call requires both a vehicle and its matching capabilities.
 This call will return a `Emobility` struct.
+Passing in a vehicles `Capabilites` is optional – if none is passed in, the library will assume the vehicle is based on the `J1` (Taycan) platform.

 ```swift
 try {